 Since the ocean depth is far smaller than the earth's radius, a + z, can be replaced by a in (2.10) (thin-shell approximation).
-The resulting horizontal scale factors $e_1$ , $e_2$ are independent of k while the vertical scale factor is a single function of k as $\mathbf{k}$ is parallel to z.
+The resulting horizontal scale factors $e_1$ , $e_2$ are independent of k while the vertical scale factor is a single function of k as k is parallel to k.
 The scalar and vector operators that appear in the primitive equations (Eqs.
-(2.1a) to (2.1f)) can be written in the tensorial form, invariant in any orthogonal horizontal curvilinear coordinate system transformation :
+(2.1a) to